 Deals are either complementary or supplementary.
 A complementary acquisition is one that helps to compensate for some weakness of the acquiring firm.
-For example, the acquiring company might have strong manufacturing, but weak marketing or sales; the target may have strong marketing and sales, but poor quality control in manufacturing.
+For example, the acquiring company might have a strong manufacturing base, but weak marketing or sales; the target may have strong marketing and sales, but poor quality control in manufacturing.
 Or the driver may be geographic: when Morgan Stanley made a bid to purchase S.G.
 Warburg in 1995, it wanted to complement its powerful position in the US market with Warburg's similar position in the UK and Europe.
-A supplementary deal is one where the target reinforces an existing strength of the acquiring firm; therefore, the target is similar to the acquirer.
-A good example of such a deal would be when one oil company buys another oil company, such as the aforementioned 2003 deal when BP purchased a controlling interest in TNK, a Russian oil company with large oil reserves.
+Similarly, Kraft, when it purchased Cadbury in 2010, sought Cadbury's strong market position in India, and several other emerging markets, as a complement to its own dominant position in the US.
+A supplementary deal is one in which the target reinforces an existing strength of the acquiring firm; therefore, the target is similar to the acquirer.
+A good example of such a deal would be when one cell phone company buys another, such as Sprint purchasing Nextel in 2005 to form Sprint Nextel.
+Most supplementary deals are horizontal.